Obfuscation Rules for Detecting and Detoxifying Korean Toxicity: Experimental Settings

-For the Deobfuscation and Sanitization tasks, we perform experiments in two settings: LLM prompting and fine-tuning.
-The experiments consist of zero-shot prompting, five-shot prompting, and SFT.
-We train the SFT models using LoRA and repeat each experiment three times for consistency.
+\paragraph{Evaluation protocol.} For the deobfuscation and sanitization tasks, we evaluate both prompting and fine-tuning settings.
+The prompting setting includes zero-shot and five-shot prompting, while the fine-tuning setting uses LoRA-based SFT; each experiment is repeated three times for consistency.
+For both tasks, we measure similarity to the reference text using BertScore~\citep{zhang2020bertscore} and chrF~\citep{popovic-2015-chrf}; for sanitization, we additionally report toxicity using Google Jigsaw's Perspective API\footnote{\url{https://perspectiveapi.com/}}.
 Detailed configurations are provided in Appendix~\ref{app:sec:experimental_details}.